How do fuel cards work for employees?

 • Rack up reward points – at participating stores, a driver will be able to claim rewards points when they purchase fuel and other items on a fuel card.
 This includes Nectar points at Sainsbury’s, Morrisons More points at Morrisons and Tesco Clubcard points at Tesco.

-Will an employee have access to every fuel station?
+Will employees have access to every fuel station?

 We also offer a Supermarket fuel card, which provides access to over 1,300 Sainsbury’s, Tesco and Morrisons fuel sites.